| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 keep moving, as walking tends to lower the pressure in the veins.

 Compression stockings can be very helpful in lessening symptoms and an improvement in symptoms when wearing stockings can be an indication that treatment for the veins will be helpful.
+It is probably best to avoid using hot wax for hair removal on the legs if

 you have prominent veins.